ARE YOU GETTING MARRIED?

 Forms are available at the Customer Service Desk, Ministry of Justice, Commerce Gate, 61 Constant Spring Road, Kingston 10, Jamaica or may be downloaded from the Ministry’s website.
 (Forms MUST be printed on legal size paper).

-- Have a Declaration Form completed by a person (Declarant) who has knowledge of the impending marriage and signed by the Declarant in the presence of a Justice of the Peace in Jamaica.
-The Declarant can be a friend or family member. (declaration forms are available at the Customer Service Desk, Ministry of Justice, Commerce Gate, 61 Constant Spring Road, Kingston 10, Jamaica or can be downloaded here ).
+B. Have the Form of Declaration (see sample form) completed by a person (Declarant) who has knowledge of the impending marriage and signed by the Declarant in the presence of a Justice of the Peace (JP) in Jamaica.
+The Declarant may be a friend or family member.
+Declarant should sign to the right of the bracket where the JP is designated to sign (see sample form).

 - ‘Names in full’ mean first, middle, and last name.

 - ‘Condition’ means bachelor/ spinster/divorced/widow/widower.